 Hi Deborah,

-Additionally, one of the original “non-kinesthetic” participants delivered the training at her site and incorporated some her own kinesthetic objects in her classroom.
-Her learners were a combination of supervisors, managers and trainers, and feedback from her training survey, included the following from a trainer:
+Additionally, one of the original “non-kinesthetic” participants delivered the training at her site.
+She actually incorporated some of her own kinesthetic objects in her classroom.
+Her learners were a combination of supervisors, managers and trainers.
+Feedback from her training survey included the following from a trainer:

-“I loved the “things to do”(clay, play doh, markers etc.) It is not my personal thing but I did notice how much of an impact it had on some of the others in keeping there focus.
+“I loved the “things to do”(clay, play doh, markers etc.) It is not my personal thing.
+But I did notice how much of an impact it had on some of the others in keeping their focus.
 I will probably steal that one from you J.

-Bottom line: keep doing what you’re doing and for those that do not feel the need to utilize the kinesthetic objects, it’s always optional.
+Bottom line: keep doing what you’re doing.
+For those that do not feel the need to utilize the kinesthetic objects, it’s always optional.

 I hope this helps.